-The Paygo rule is that the House can't pass a bill cutting taxes without cutting a matching amount out of the budget, or a bill adding spending on entitlements (the social insurance programs of mostly Social Security, Medicare, and unemployment) without finding revenue to pay for it, for example that raised cap on Medicare premiums in the 1990 bill, or the raised cap on Social Security tax which will enable us to increase retirement income for everybody when we get around to it.
+The Paygo rule is that the House can't pass a bill cutting taxes without cutting a matching amount out of the budget, or a bill adding spending on "direct spending" (mainly entitlements, or the social insurance programs of mostly Social Security, Medicare, and unemployment, and the SNAP program) without finding revenue to pay for it, for example that raised cap on Medicare premiums in the 1990 bill, or the raised cap on Social Security tax which will enable us to increase retirement income for everybody when we get around to it.

 And it didn't stop the W. Bush mob from in essence obviating the H.W.
 Bush tax cuts in 2001, which they did with the curious subterfuge of declaring that their tax cuts would only last for ten years, so that it wouldn't be possible to say how much it was going to cost in the long run, which was kind of a shame.
 And after the Paygo statute expired in 2003, and the W. Bush administration took advantage of that—not to create a deficit by raising anybody's Social Security returns, are you kidding?, but by accelerating that massive transfer of cash to the wealthy, and the orgy that added $5 trillion to the national debt.